shazon-noname/ConsoleGame/README.md

 Project "Hangman_"

-The task is to implement the game "gallows" in Java.
+The task is to implement the game "Hangman_" in Java.
 The interface is console.
 Description of the game rules on https://en.wikipedia.org/wiki/Hangman_(game)

 1. Application functionality and console interface menu